app/popovers/application_popover.rb

 def reject_unauthenticated_user!

-raise UnauthenticatedError unless controller.user_signed_in?
+raise UnauthenticatedError unless user_signed_in?

 end